A general theory for anisotropic Kirchhoff-Love shells with in-plane bending of embedded fibers: Introduction

+In this contribution, we propose a general Kirchhoff-Love shell theory that explicitly incorporates fiber bending (both in-plane and out-of-plane), geodesic fiber twisting, and stretching.
+Unlike the existing approaches that derive the Kirchhoff-Love shell from a more general theory, here our theory is constructed directly from Kirchhoff-Love thin shell assumptions without introducing extra degrees-of-freedom, such as independent directors or micro-displacements.
+It is shown that the in-plane fiber bending contribution can be formulated analogously to its out-of-plane counterpart.
+All the definitions of stresses and moments, and the equilibrium equations thus follow in the same manner as in classical Kirchhoff-Love shell theory.
+Unlike the second-gradient theory of \cite{Steigmann2018}, the stress couple (or double force) in our theory is fully equivalent to the bending moment under Kirchhoff-Love assumptions.

+Our approach provides several advantages over existing second-gradient shell theories, such as those of~\cite{Steigmann2015} and \cite{Steigmann2018}.
+In particular, it allows us to identify work-conjugated pairs of symmetric stress and symmetric strain measures for all terms, including a new in-plane stress couple and corresponding in-plane curvature tensor.
+Instead of using third order tensors for in-plane bending, as is done in current second-gradient shell theories, the stress and strain tensors in our theory are all of second order.
+Their invariants thus can be easily identified and geometrically interpreted, which is advantageous for constructing constitutive models.
+Furthermore, our theory admits a wide range of constitutive models for straight as well as initially curved fibers without limitation on the number of fiber families and the angles between them.

-In this contribution, we propose a general Kirchhoff-Love shell theory that incorporates fiber bending (both in-plane and out-off-plane), geodesic fiber twisting, and stretching.
-We show that the in-plane fiber bending contribution can be formulated analogously to its out-of-plane counterpart.
-The corresponding weak form, therefore, requires at least $C^1$ continuous surface discretizations in the framework of rotation-free finite element formulation \citep{shelltextileIGA}.
-We are restricting ourselves to hyperelastic material models for the fabrics.
-The inelastic behavior, e.g.~due to inter- and intra-ply fiber sliding, will be considered in future work.
-Compared to earlier works, our approach contains the following novelties and merits:
+Besides, the presented work also aims at providing a general formulation that is suitable for a straightforward isogeometric finite element implementation \citep{shelltextileIGA}.
+Since the in-plane bending term in our theory is analogous to the out-of-plane bending term, existing finite element formulations for out-of-plane bending can be easily extended to in-plane bending.
+As for existing formulations, the corresponding weak form requires at least $C^1$-continuous surface discretizations in the framework of rotation-free finite element formulations.
+For the purpose of verifying finite element implementations, we further provide the analytical solution for several nonlinear benchmark examples.
+Here, we are restricting ourselves to hyperelastic material models for the fabrics.
+Inelastic behavior, e.g.~due to inter- and intra-ply fiber sliding, will be considered in future work.